vrokad/build-guide/topic/k2c-qli-build-ga/build_qsc_cli.rst

          # Example, qsc-cli flash --workspace-path '/local/mnt/workspace/sample_workspace' --serialnumber 'be116704'

    The ``--buildflavor`` argument is optional and only required for devices that have multiple flavors.
-To list the build flavors, run the following command on the host machine:
+To list the build flavors, run the following command on the host computer:

    .. container:: nohighlight